browserless/browserless/README.md

 Not only does it grant you a license to run such a critical piece of infrastructure, but you are also supporting further innovation in this space and our ability to contribute to it!

-If you are creating an open source application under a license compatible with the GNU GPL license v3, you may use browserless under the terms of the GPLv3.
+If you are creating an open source application under a license compatible with the GNU GPL license v3, you may use Browserless under the terms of the GPLv3.
 You can read more about this license [here](https://www.gnu.org/licenses/quick-guide-gplv3.en.html).